nick-youngblut/SIPSim/README.md

 cd SIPSim
 ~~~

-### Compile C code; set up paths; add bash completion
+### Install the python package

 ~~~
 python setup.py build
-python setup.py install --prefix=~ echo 'source '`pwd`'/sourceMe' >> ~/.bashrc
+python setup.py install
 ~~~

 ## Installation of SIPSimR

 [SIPSimR](https://github.com/nick-youngblut/SIPSimR) contains R scripts for data
 analysis and plotting of data produced by SIPSim.
-See the README for more information.
+See the SIPSimR README for more information.

 # TUTORIALS